aadilmallick/my-notes-docusaurus/docs/product-development/2-all-about-startups.md

 > [!NOTE]
 > **key takeaways**
 > ***
 > A good startup idea always arises from solving a problem you have, because it ensures that other people might have the same problem.
 So you’re finding solutions to existing problems, not starting with a solution and looking for a problem, which is exactly what bad startup ideas are.
+So here's how to find good ideas besides that:
+>
+> 1. **Competition validates you**: If you have competition, it validates your idea, and if you have just one thing that differentiates you from competitors, you're in a good position to succeed.
+> 2. **There is no such thing as an easy idea**: Every single idea you pursue will always come with its unfavorable and boring parts, so don't have any illusions that a startup is easy and will immediately make you millions.
+There is always a hard part, so you might as well not shy away from hard ideas because those have a higher barrier of entry and less competition lies there.

+>  "Live in the future and build what seems interesting.
+Strange as it sounds, that's the real recipe." - Paul Graham
 #### Start with the problem, find the solution

 You should always work on startup ideas that are problems you personally experience in life, and then try to find solutions for them.
 This is because a problem must actually exist for a solution to be viable.